SolDevelop/RPCC/README.md

 Next Clone RPCC next Unzip RPCC

-Next Open cmd then type this to install the requirements ( pip install requirements.txt )
+Next Open cmd then type this to install the requirements ( pip install -r requirements.txt )

 Next type in the already opened cmd ( python [main.py](https://main.py) \-setup ) then wait 5 to 10 seconds